Flail Mowers: Berta, BCS, And Bellon Brands

 All our Flail mowers come standard with Y-blades, which will cut anything from grass and weeds to ¾” hardwood or 1” softwood saplings.
 The mowers can also be equipped with straight “scarification” blades, which will do light slitting of the ground for overseeding.
 Another blade option is “lawn/finishing” blades, which will do a smoother, nicer-looking job on a lawn.
 (NOTE: The Y-blades on the BCS BladeRunner flails are not as heavy-duty as the ones on the Berta or Bellon mowers, so they will not cut material quite as large [½” hardwood / ¾” softwood saplings], and they are not as durable.)

-NOTE: Some farmers are starting to grow a cover-crop called Sun-Hemp.
+NOTE: Some farmers are starting to grow a cover-crop called SUN-HEMP.
 Virtually NO flail mower can cut this stuff once it is mature!!
-If you plan on growing sun-hemp, it must be mowed while the plant is young and the stalks are still very supple and not woody / fibrous.
+If you plan on growing sun-hemp, it must be mowed while the plant is young (first flowers just visible) and the stalks are still very supple and not woody / fibrous.